leanpanda-com/freckle-io/README.md

 # Compatibility

-This client is set for work with the version 2 (v2) of teh Freckle API.
+This client is set for work with the version 2 (v2) of the Freckle API.